pmp174/personal-site/gallery/GALLERY_README.md

 ## 📁 How the Gallery Works

-The gallery reads project folders from a simple **`gallery.md`** file - no HTML editing required!
+The gallery reads project folders from **`gallery.json`** - a simple configuration file!

 ## 🎨 Folder Structure

 ```
 your-website/
 ├── gallery.html
-├── gallery.md          ← Edit this file to add projects!
+├── gallery.json        ← Edit this file to add projects!
 └── gallery/
     ├── Union Latina-União Latina/
     │   ├── 1.jpg